MD5-Hashm/python-mail/README.md

 # python-mail
-A python mailserver meant for friends who value privacy and a hard to use interface....
+A python mailserver meant for friends who value hard to use interfaces....

 # Basic info
 This mailserver was just a random project of mine that I thought I would share.